costpetrides/Machine-Learning-Book/README.md

-# Machine Learning with Python:  <sub> Applications to Atmospheric and Climate Physics </sub>
+# Machine Learning with Python:

+<span style="font-size:10px">Applications to Atmospheric and Climate Physics /span>